Feature request #11491

 When using data defined colors the map legend shows always a black symbol

-Added by Fabien Cerbelaud over 9 years ago.
-Updated almost 7 years ago.
+Added by Fabien Cerbelaud about 10 years ago.
+Updated over 7 years ago.

 Status:Open